 While they were all off in the bush, I spent another day in the yards, weighing calves and cows, drenching and sticking things on the backs of the cows, then drafting them into the three mobs we'd created yesterday.

 A bloke named Scott arrived early this morning with the semen I had ordered - good timing, since there is a heifer on heat!

 (The pictures have been borrowed from Samen NZ, from whom I bought the straws.)
 The three bulls are, above left, C A Future Direction 5321 and above right, his son Ardrossan Connection X15.
-At left is L T 598 Bando 9074, a bull about which I've no more information than that provided in the catalogue and via the Australasian Angus databases, but he has reasonable calving ease figures, along with a low birthweight, so I shall try him over some of the heifers.
+The third bull is L T 598 Bando 9074, a bull about which I've no more information than that provided in the catalogue and via the Australasian Angus databases, but he has reasonable calving ease figures, along with a low birthweight, so I shall try him over some of the heifers.